anthonymetzler/sane-startup/_posts/2017-12-7-but-then-why-am-i-here.md

 layout: post
 title: But, Then Why Am I Here?
 ---
-One of the biggest mistakes you can make when working with specialists, is to approach work estimations like a negotiation.
+One of the biggest mistakes you can make when working with specialists is to approach work estimations like a negotiation.

 Remember, this person was hired for their skillset and mastery of craft, so preemptively questioning their value is just going to piss them off.